Research Topic: Normally Distributed Percentile Dice

 The next option, 5d20-2, has a slightly wider range and uses more common 20-sided dice.
 Downsides are it's bimodal and it has a narrower peak than 4d24.

-A very interesting option is 4d6*5-20 which gives a non-continuous distribution with possible totals every fifth number.
+A very interesting option is 4d6*5-20 which gives a non-continuous distribution with possible totals every fifth number; it's a scaling of the 21 results of a 4d6 roll.
 The dice are very common and the maths is simple enough to do in one's head.

 If we are going to limit ourselves to using real dice, the simplest way of getting a 1-100 bimodal result is 3d34-2.
 It gives a range of 1-100 with a good chance of low and high results.
 Unfortunately, while they do exist, 34-sided dice are extremely hard to find.
 They are an unusual shape for dice, being bipyramidal.

 The next simplest is 3d100/3.
 This is the average of three d100 rolls, each using a pair of reasonably commonly available 10-sided percentile dice (which themselves give a flat distribution).
-It gives a very similar 1-100 bimodal result to 3d34-2 but is more difficult to work out.
+It gives a very similar 1-100 bimodal result to 3d34-2 but is more difficult to work out, and requires rounding.

 Because 11d10-10 and 20d6-20 use so many dice they both have a very narrow peak.